2019-2020 AAHPM Board of Directors

 Tara C. Friedman, MD FAAHPM (2018-2019)

 Dr. Friedman is HPM fellowship trained and board certified by the American Board of Internal Medicine in Hospice and Palliative Medicine.
-She serves as Senior Medical Director of Aspire Health, providing clinical leadership for Aspire's research, advocacy, orientation and training, and clinical projects.
+She serves as Regional Medical Officer of Aspire Health, providing clinical leadership for Aspire's research, advocacy, orientation and training, and clinical projects.
 She also serves as the lead physician for Aspire's Mid-Atlantic market, guiding the clinical care of community-dwelling patients with serious illness across the Philadelphia area, New Jersey, Delaware, Maryland, and DC.

 Before joining Aspire, Dr. Friedman spent 10 years working at the full time medical director of a large urban hospice program and five years as the medical director of national palliative care practice, developing hospital-based consultative services.
 She is an assistant clinical professor of medicine at Drexel University College of Medicine.